librenms/librenms/doc/Extensions/Applications.md

 ## Sneck

-If you want to replace Nagios/Icinga, especially in regards to NRPE, this works great.
+This is for replacing Nagios/Icinga or the LibreNMS service integratoin regards to NRPE.
 This allows LibreNMS to query what checks were ran on the server and keep track of totals of OK, WARNING, CRITICAL, and UNKNOWN statuses.
-The big advantage over this compared to a NRPE with the Services extension is you don't need to know what checks are configured on it.
-Also don't need to wait for the tests to run as sneck is meant to be ran via cron and the then return the cache when queried via SNMP, meaning a lot faster response time, especially if slow checks are being performed.
+The big advantage over this compared to a NRPE with the Services extension is it does not need to know what checks are configured on it.
+Also does not need to wait for the tests to run as sneck is meant to be ran via cron and the then return the cache when queried via SNMP, meaning a lot faster response time, especially if slow checks are being performed.

 Included are alert examples.
-Although if you want to set up your own, the metrics below are provided.
+Although for setting up custom ones, the metrics below are provided.

 | Metric | Description |
 |--------|------------|